oban-bg/oban/README.md

 ### Pruning Historic Jobs

-Job stats and queue introspection is built on keeping job rows in the database after they have completed.
-This allows administrators to review completed jobs and build informative aggregates, but at the expense of storage and an unbounded table size.
-To prevent the `oban_jobs` table from growing indefinitely, Oban provides active pruning of `completed` jobs.
+Job stats and queue introspection are built on keeping job rows in the database after they have completed.
+This allows administrators to review completed jobs and build informative aggregates, at the expense of storage and an unbounded table size.
+To prevent the `oban_jobs` table from growing indefinitely, Oban provides active pruning of `completed` and `discarded` jobs.

-By default, pruning is disabled.
-To enable pruning we configure a supervision tree with the `:prune` option.
+By default, pruning retains a conservatively low 1,000 jobs.
+Pruning is configured with the `:prune` option.
 There are three distinct modes of pruning:

-* `:disabled` - This is the default, where no pruning happens at all
+* `:disabled` - No pruning happens at all, primarily useful for testing.

-* `{:maxlen, count}` - Pruning is based on the number of rows in the table, any rows beyond the configured `count` are deleted
+* `{:maxlen, count}` - Pruning is based on the number of rows in the table, any rows beyond the configured `count` may be deleted.
+This is the default mode.

 * `{:maxage, seconds}` - Pruning is based on a row's age, any rows older than the configured number of `seconds` are deleted.
 The age unit is always